noorraghib12/opti-fe-migrate/README.md

 ## Frontend Setup & Development

-Once, the agentic workflow was carried out, the generated project was edited and corrected by a frontend engineer within 4 hours and was moved to ```src``` and ```public``` and can be launched with docker compose.
+Once, the agentic workflow was carried out, the generated project was edited and corrected by a frontend engineer within 4 hours and was moved to ```src``` and ```public``` and can be launched with npm/docker/docker compose.